 \subsection{Local versus global sensitivity analysis}

-This study focused on the use of a GSA to analyze the sensitivity of the model output to the input parameters.
-These methods are computationally expensive, whereas a LSA method may suffice.
-In Randall et al. \cite{Randall2019_JAP}, we performed a LSA on the neural model presented here, reproduced in Figure \ref{compareSA}.
-LSA is useful in its relative ease in computation, especially using approximations of derivatives with forward or central differences \cite{Kelley1996} and in its ability to calculate time-varying sensitivities.
-In steady-state with nominal parameters close to their optimal value, LSA is very useful in ranking parameter influence as shown in our previous work \cite{Ellwein2008,Mader2015,Marquis2018,Olufsen2013}.
-The results from the LSA are similar to the ranking generated with scalar SIs, especially in regard to the least influential parameters $\tau_H$ and $\tau_b$.
+This study focused on using GSA to analyze the influence of the parameters on the model output.
+These methods are computationally expensive, whereas LSA methods may suffice.
+In \cite{Randall2019_JAP}, we performed LSA on the neural model, reproduced in Figure \ref{compareSA}.
+LSA is useful in its (i) relative ease in computation and (ii) ability to calculate time-varying sensitivities.
+In steady-state with nominal parameters close to their optimal value, LSA is useful in ranking parameter influence \cite{Ellwein2008,Marquis2018,Olufsen2013}.
+The results from the LSA are similar to the ranking of the scalar SIs.
 Since every parameter in the LSA was above $\eta_2 = 10^{-3}$, every parameter is influential.
-However, this is just a snapshot of the model sensitivity at one instance in the parameter space.
-The benefit of GSA is that it explores the entire parameter space $\Omega_p$ and incorporates parameter interactions.
-Though there are some differences, the parameter rankings for both the LSA and GSA are similar, which could be due to the {\it a priori} calculation of nominal parameter values.
+However, this is a snapshot of the model sensitivity at one instance in $\Omega_p$.
+The benefit of GSA is that it explores the entirety of $\Omega_p$ and incorporates parameter interactions.
+Though there are some differences, the parameter rankings for both the LSA and scalar SIs are similar overall, which could be due to the {\it a priori} calculation of nominal parameter values.
 Others have also found agreement in the calculation of the local and global parameter influences \cite{Link2018}.